sensu/sensu-chef/README.md

 Default "sensu".

-`node["sensu"]["use_embedded_ruby"]` - If Sensu Ruby handlers and plugins use the embedded Ruby in the Sensu package (default: false).
+`node["sensu"]["use_embedded_ruby"]` - If Sensu Ruby handlers and plugins use the embedded Ruby in the Sensu package (default: true).

 `node["sensu"]["init_style"]` - Style of init to be used when configuring Sensu services, "sysv" and "runit" are currently supported.